h01ger/piuparts/README.txt

  the logfiles, generated html files, charts, ... that can be served by a webserver.

+* "backup-directory" is the directory where the prepare_backup script will place copies of the history data needed to generate the plots.
+This directory should be included in system backups while the logfiles and html pages in 'master-directory' and 'output-directory' (several GB of data) are regeneratable with some effort and can be excluded from backups.
+By default this is undefined meaning that no backups of the history data will be made.

 * "doc-root" is the location where the webserver will serve the piuparts report from.
 Default: "/".